rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

     Here I began to write SQL queries specific to transportation projects.
 There were many options including railroads and urban transport, but for simplicity, I stuck to roads and highways.

-6. I ran the following query to get the total number of loans/grants for projects listed as a phrase with Road Construction, Road, or Highway.
+6. I ran the following query to get the total number of credits for projects listed as a phrase with Road Construction, Road, or Highway.
     ```sql
     SELECT COUNT(*) FROM Banking_Data_Feb15
     WHERE "Project Name" LIKE '%ROAD CONSTRUCTION%'